 Edward G. Robinson is unquestionably one of the greatest stars of Hollywood’s Golden Age.
-Best known for his numerous portrayals of gangsters onscreen, Robinson’s acting skill was such that he was just as convincing playing the moral good guy as he was playing the crime kingpin.
+Best known for his numerous gangster films, Robinson was just as convincing playing the moral good guy as he was playing the crime kingpin.

 With his unconventional looks and small stature, Edward G. Robinson proved that you didn’t have to look like Clark Gable to be a leading man with an almost kinetic magnetism: despite his diminutive size, on screen Edward G. Robinson was a giant.

-Contrary to his more often than not tough guy image on screen, Robinson was a cultured, sensitive man off camera.
-Though he was not born in the United States, few stars were ever more patriotic to an adopted country.
-And despite his blacklisting by the House Un-American Activities Committee in the late 1940s, Robinson never lost his firm belief in America, and the American Dream his life exemplified.
+Robinson’s patriotism was nothing short of inspiring: despite his blacklisting by the House Un-American Activities Committee in the late 1940s, Eddie never lost his firm belief in America, or the American Dream his life exemplified.

 Here are a few things about Edward G. Robinson you didn’t know: